alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 process a total of 25 billion requests per day, and serve more than 30 million daily impressions.

-Before MoveinBlue I was highly allergic to JavaScript.
+Before MoveinBlue I was mildly allergic to JavaScript.
 After using jQuery to build our website I realized there was something to this strange little language, and with time I have come to appreciate it.